kissthink/php-simple-auth/README.md

 configuration snippet that you need to add to the Apache configuration snippet directory.

+To install Bootstrap you can use the included `docs/install_dependencies.sh` script.

 That's all!
 The library will take care of the redirects required and verifying the username/password provided by the user.